Neural Tube Neuritis

 Understanding the causes of neural tube neuritis can help in prevention and management.
 Some common causes include:

-2. Autoimmune Disorders: Conditions where the immune system mistakenly attacks the body’s own tissues can also affect the nerves.
+2. Disorders: Conditions where the immune system mistakenly attacks the body’s own tissues can also affect the nerves.

 5. Toxic Exposures: Exposure to certain toxins or chemicals can damage the nerves.